Double Exposure (2024-Ongoing)

 Double Exposure is a live installation that connects my Manhattan apartment to my family’s home in Taiwan through a continuous window-to-window stream.
-To facilitate this connection across a significant language barrier, I designed and built a custom equipment package for my family to install in Taiwan.
-This package contains a camera that records their exterior view, which is then projected onto my New York window at a 63-degree tilt to reflect our exact geographic relationship.
-As sunrise and sunset move in opposite directions across the glass, the 12-hour time difference becomes a visible, real-time layer, mapping our distance and inheritance without attempting to collapse the space between us.
+To facilitate this connection across a significant language barrier, I designed a custom equipment package for my family to install in Taiwan.
+This package contains a camera that records their exterior view, which is projected onto my New York window at a 63-degree tilt to reflect our exact geographic relationship.
+As sunrise and sunset move in opposite directions across the glass, the 12-hour time difference becomes a visible, real-time layer mapping our distance and inheritance.

 Materials: Projection Paint, Blackout Vinyl, 5-Channel Sound, Archival Cardboard, & Museum Board